ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "Pretty words won't stop a crossbow bolt," Jord muttered, but some of the tension left his shoulders.

-Gond studied each face in turn.
-"Pell—you're sure about the rope?"

-"Port side, three feet from the mast."
-Pell's fingers moved in small, precise gestures, mapping the deck from memory.

-"Got it."
 Gond turned to the big man chained to his wrist.
 "Jord, you follow my lead.
 No charging, no roaring.
 We move fast but quiet until we're committed."

 "And if it goes wrong?"
 Jord asked.